Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Related Works

 \section{Related Works}

-In this section, we review four categories of pansharpening methods, i.e. CS-based methods, MRA-based methods, VO-based methods and DL-based methods.
+In this section, we review four categories of pansharpening methods, i.e. CS-based methods, MRA-based methods, Bayesian methods and DL-based methods.

-The CS-based methods are implemented by taking a transformation on the LRMS image and then substituting the spatial components from the transformed LRMS image with information extracted from the PAN image to enhance the image quality.
-The transformation is assumed to be able to separate the spatial and spectral structures of the LRMS image.
-Typical CS-based methods include Intensity-hue-saturation (IHS) \cite{IHS1, IHS2}, Brovey transformation \cite{Brovey}, Band-Dependent Spatial-Detail (BDSD) \cite{BDSD}, Gram-Schmidt (GS) \cite{GS}, Partial Replacement Adaptive Component Substitution (PRACS) \cite{PRACS}, Indusion \cite{Indusion}, etc. The main difference between these methods is the way of comparing the components of the transformed LRMS image with the histogram-matched PAN image.
-The CS-based methods benefit from their less time cost, while spectral information distortion could happen.
+The CS-based methods are implemented by taking a transformation on the LRHS image and then substituting the spatial components from the transformed LRHS image with information extracted from the PAN image to enhance the image quality.
+The transformation is assumed to be able to separate the spatial and spectral structures of the LRHS image.
+Typical CS-based methods include Intensity-hue-saturation (IHS) \cite{IHS1, IHS2}, Brovey transformation \cite{Brovey}, Band-Dependent Spatial-Detail (BDSD) \cite{BDSD}, Gram-Schmidt (GS) \cite{GS}, Partial Replacement Adaptive Component Substitution (PRACS) \cite{PRACS}, Indusion \cite{Indusion}, etc. The main difference between these methods is the way of comparing the components of the transformed LRHS image with the histogram-matched PAN image.
+The CS-based methods are easy to implement and enjoy low time expense.
+However, they may suffer from spectral information distortion when the information from the PAN image and the transformed image is not finely aligned \cite{Review-VG}.

-The MRA-based methods consider injecting spatial details of a rescaled LRMS image with those extracted from a PAN image.
-Specifically, the details are derived by comparing the PAN image with its filtering version.
+The MRA-based methods consider injecting the spatial information extracted from the PAN image into the rescaled LRHS image.
+Specifically, the details are derived by comparing the PAN image with its filtered version.
 For example, the high-pass filtering (HPF) method \cite{HPF} takes box filtering on the histogram-matched PAN image and extracts details by the difference between the PAN image and the filtered image.
-The smoothing filter-based intensity modulation (SFIM) method \cite{SFIM} also uses box filtering, however, the rescaled LRMS image is multiplied by the detail information rather than added to.
-Along this research line, more transforms on the LRMS and PAN images and filtering strategies are explored, such as wavelet and contourlet decomposition.
-Typical methods include Indusion \cite{Indusion}, MTF-GLP \cite{MTF-GLP}, etc. The MRA-based methods could restore more spectral information but may reduce the spatial quality.
+The smoothing filter-based intensity modulation (SFIM) method \cite{SFIM} also uses box filtering, however, the rescaled LRHS image is multiplied by the detail information rather than added to.
+Along this research line, more transforms on the LRHS and PAN images and filtering strategies are explored, such as wavelet and contourlet decomposition.
+Typical methods include Indusion \cite{Indusion}, MTF-GLP \cite{MTF-GLP}, etc. Compared with CS-based method, MRA-based methods could restore more spectral information but may reduce the spatial quality \cite{A-critical-comparison-among-pansharpening-algorithms}.